Explains the different types of automation available, when and how automation applies to orders, and how to reprocess automation in ShipStation.

 Automation in ShipStation allows you to automate certain tasks so you do not have to do them manually.
 The automation options available in ShipStation can work independently or together, depending on your specific workflow needs.

-This Automation Basics article explains what automation is, lists many (but not all) of the tasks it can automate, what types of automation there are, and when and in what sequence the automation applies to orders.
+Automation Basics explains what automation is, lists many (but not all) of the tasks it can automate, what types of automation there are, and when and in what sequence the automation applies to orders.

 Tasks you can automate include (but are not limited to):